MaksymTorhalo/FourierFeatureNetworkImageRegression/README.md

 As in the paper, multiple mappings were implemented, namely "Basic" and "Gaussian".

 ##### Basic mapping:
 The basic mapping ommits the B matrix (in the implementation replaces it with an Identity Matrix), which means that the input is only mapped to a single pair of cosine and sine terms with a fixed frequency.
-This shows little improvement, as the models Neural Tangent Kernel is still not adaptive enough to make fine steps needed to learn the high-frequency features.
+This shows little improvement, as the model's Neural Tangent Kernel is still not adaptive enough to make fine steps needed to learn the high-frequency features.
 Input also stays low-dimentional, as we only double the dimension.

 ##### Gaussian mapping:
 Gaussian mapping introduces the B matrix of size $$\mathbf{B} \in \mathbb{R}^{m \times d}$$, where m is the mapping dimention, which controlls how many frequencies the input is mapped to; and d is the input dimension.
 The values in B are $$B_{ij} \sim \mathcal{N}(0, \sigma^2)$$, where scale $$\sigma$$ controls the standard deviation of the Normal distribution.
-This introduces both high-dimentionality and changes the NTK to be stationary and more localized, thus allowing it to learn high-frequency details with much faster convergence. $$\sigma$$ directly controls the "width" of the NTK and the models ability to learn high-frequency details.
+This introduces both high-dimentionality and changes the NTK to be stationary and more localized, thus allowing it to learn high-frequency details with much faster convergence. $$\sigma$$ directly controls the "width" of the NTK and the model's ability to learn high-frequency details.

 #### Training
 The training function allows to parametrize the model and the FFM, as well as the dataset function.
 Image can be transformed to a different size before training, number of workers with the batch size for the dataloader can be assigned as well.